How to Grow Corn at Home: Easy Step-by-Step Guide for Beginners

 Raccoons love corn and can destroy your plants overnight.
 Use a two-strand electric fence to keep them out.
 For extra protection, try flashing lights or leave a radio by the cornfield.

 Crinkled newspaper works too!
-Deer also munch on stalks and ears.
+Deer also browse on stalks and browse on ears.
 Hang human-scented items, such as worn clothes, nearby, or install higher fences to deter them.

 Corn earworms harm silks and kernels.
 Apply vegetable oil on silks to stop damage early.
 Plant tight-husk varieties for natural pest resistance.
 Blackbirds peck at the crop; cover plants with bird netting to protect them.